Harshithakulal238/Librabry_Management_System/README.md

 # Library Management System (LMS)

-This repository contains the source code for the Library Management System project.
+This repository is created as part of the Software Project Planning and Management assignment.
-The development process is tracked using Jira, and all commits are linked to Jira tasks.
+The project demonstrates:
+- Task management using Jira
+- Documentation using Confluence
+- Version control using GitHub

+The repository contains:
+- frontend/ (basic placeholder UI)
+- backend/ (placeholder backend folder)
+- docs/ (requirements, plan, estimation)
+- README.md (project overview)

+Commits include Jira issue keys such as LMS-1, LMS-2, etc.